jperrello/Zeroconf-AI/README.md

 ## What Exists Right Now

-This repository contains a working ZeroConf AI implementation that:
+This repository contains a working Saturn implementation that:

 1. **Broadcasts AI services** on your local network using mDNS
 2. **Proxies requests** to multiple providers (OpenRouter, Ollama, Gemini)